lorenzolpandolfo/pytext/README.md

 - You can edit the `user/config.json` and `user/theme.json` files to change personal preferences.

 ## How to use
+After adding pytext directory to your PATH variable, you can use `pytext <file>` to open a file.
 Pytext has two modes: **view** and **insert**.
 In the view mode, you can navigate through the document and input keybinds.
 And, in the insert mode, you can insert text to the file.